by Tony Yang, Adam Huang, and Louis Tsai

-Using our IoT Smart Checker, a tool that scans networks for potential security risks, we looked into home and other small network environments and the vulnerabilities that connected devices usually encounter.
+Using our IoT scanning tool, we looked into home and other small network environments and the vulnerabilities that connected devices usually encounter.
 Our findings homed in on known vulnerabilities, IoT botnets with top vulnerability detections, and devices that are affected.

 From April 1 to May 15, we observed that 30 percent of home networks had at least one vulnerability detection.
 A detection would mean that we found at least one connected device being accessed through a vulnerability in the network.
 Our scanning covered different operating systems (OSs), including Linux, Mac, Windows, Android, iOS, and other software development kit (SDK) platforms.

 Known vulnerabilities affecting IoT and other connected devices